Book now, decide later on Booking.com

 During the Renaissance and Baroque periods, Bellagio became a popular resort area and noble families built luxurious holiday homes along the shores of Lake Como.
 Many of villas and gardens we visit today were once vacation homes to Italian and Swiss lords and ladies.

 We walked through the streets of Bellagio passed the fashion boutiques, street cafes, and galleries.
 At the top of the hill in the main square is the Basilica of St. James (San Giacomo).
 Inside you will find a wooden sculpture of Jesus displayed in a glass case.
 It was most likely washed away after a flood from a Spanish settlement near Colico.
 Legend says that it was found floating in the lake by fishermen during the time of the plague.
 After it was brought to the village, the sickness disappeared and no one else ever suffered from the illness.

 The tour ended here in Bellagio.
 I took my time going back to Varenna by ferry and then Lecco by train.

 It was a full and very satisfying day of natural beauty, delicious food and a sparkle of luxury all in one.

 I highly recommend Lake Como Food Tours.
 It was an absolute pleasure visiting Lake Como with them.
 Alessandra, the tour guide, was extremely knowledgeable and professional.
 Her English was excellent and she was very patient with all our questions and curiosities.
 Elena and Laura, who work behind the scenes, managed everything flawlessly.

 Photos and article Copyright 2017 Celia Abernethy | Writer, Blogger & Travel Content Creator

-Book now with or contact me for more info.
+Book now online contact me for more info.

 Are you interested in booking this tour?